 Rhode Island Superior Court, 1996

-$1.1 million jury verdict for the wrongful death of a woman for osteopathic physician’s negligence in failing to diagnose brain aneurysm.
+$1.1 million jury verdict for the wrongful death of a young woman due to an osteopathic physician’s negligence in failing to diagnose and treat a brain aneurysm.